 Because gold prices tend to fluctuate within a range, they will cause different moving averages to cross over on forex charts.
 Many traders will buy whenever a shorter-term moving average crosses a longer-term moving average.
-For example, if a 20-day moving average were to cross the price point for the 50-day moving average, it would signal a buy opportunity for long-term traders.
+For example, if a 20-day moving average were to cross the price point for the 50-day moving average, it would signal a buying opportunity for long-term traders.

 In the XAU chart below, for example, the 50-day moving average moves above the 100-day moving average in early April 2020—when the pandemic was starting to inflict significant damage on economies around the globe.
-Not surprisingly, this moving average crossover predicated a significant rise in the value of gold over the next few months:
+Not surprisingly, this moving average crossover predicted a significant rise in the value of gold over the next few months:

 The opposite is also true: If a short-term moving average were to dip below a longer-term moving average, traders using this strategy would likely sell in anticipation of continued losses.

-There’s no exact science to which moving averages you should use to make these determinations, but it’s good to have a large gap between the two.
+There’s no exact science as to which moving averages you should use to make these determinations, but it’s good to have a large gap between the two.
 The 10- and 20-day moving averages aren’t distinct enough to offer value in this scenario, for example.
 The 10- and 60-day moving averages, though, are a popular pairing for this strategy.

-9. Pay Attention to Changes in Gold Production
+9. Pay attention to changes in gold production.

 In the past few years, gold mining hasn’t seen any dramatic shifts.
 It’s not necessarily related to a stagnant demand for gold: Although gold is in demand and has seen overall mining production increase over the past decade, today’s gold mining efforts face higher costs due to the challenges of accessing underground gold reserves in hard-to-reach places.